wellosoft/redox-os-builder/README.md

 > Please try [building Redox OS](https://doc.redox-os.org/book/podman-build.html) if you haven't try it before

 Redox OS is unstable (0.x as of this written).
-The quickest way to try the latest version is to spin QEMU in [their latest demo images](https://static.redox-os.org/img/x86_64/) but to involve into Redox OS development most will try to build images from [the GitLab main repo](https://gitlab.redox-os.org/redox-os/redox/).
+The quickest way to try the latest version is to spin QEMU in [their latest demo images](https://static.redox-os.org/img/x86_64/) but to involve into Redox OS development one must build images from [the GitLab main repo](https://gitlab.redox-os.org/redox-os/redox/).

 This creates a problem if you wanted to try Redox OS in a semi permanent way, like to install it to a bare metal machine or just to keep the OS live a little longer along with your personal files inside &mdash; because every time you made changes, even a simple cookbook recipe, you have to rebuild the disk, hence you'll lost all changes inside the disk previously.